Incognito examines the unconscious part of our brains and how they interact with our conscious brain.

-One part of us is concerned with the short term and indulge the immediate satisfaction, while another part of us wants to play the long game and do what’s best for us.
+One part of us is concerned with the short term and indulges the immediate satisfaction, while another part of us wants to play the long game and do what’s best for us.

-Successful people are the ones able to resist the pull of the immediate satisfaction, control their own mind and instruct their body to do what is best in spite of the difficulties and hardships (also read: The Marshmallow Test and Grit).
+Successful people are the ones able to resist the pull of immediate satisfaction, control their own minds and instruct their bodies to do what is best in spite of the difficulties and hardships (also read: The Marshmallow Test and Grit).